 - Continuous Learning: Stay updated with both market happenings and changing SMC strategies.
 Regularly attend webinars, read books, or join trading forums.

-- Using Technology: Use automated tools to sift through data to identify potential smart money signals quickly.
+- Using Technology: Use automated tools to quickly sift through data to identify potential smart money signals.

-- Seek Mentorship: Having a mentor, preferably someone experienced in SMC, can provide guidance to avoid common pitfalls.
+- Seek Mentorship: Having a mentor, preferably someone experienced in SMC, can guide you to avoid common pitfalls.

 FAQs